datttrian/cs50p/deep/README.md

 > “Yes…!”
 > “Of Life, the Universe and Everything…” said Deep Thought.
 > “Yes…!”
-> “Is…” said Deep Thought, and paused.
+> “Is…” said Deep Thought, and paused.z
 > “Yes…!”
 > “Is…”
 > “Yes…!!!…?”